Search for Elder Law Attorneys

 - Carry-over basis.
 If you give property such as a family heirloom or real estate to someone else, they receive it with your basis.
 So, if your parents bought a vacation home many years ago for $25,000 and now its fair market value is $500,000, if they give it to you, your basis will also be $25,000.
 If you sell it, you'll have a gain of $475,000 and no personal residence exclusion, unless you move in for two years first.
 The combined state and federal tax would be $118,750.

 - Step-up in basis.
 On the other hand, the basis in inherited property gets adjusted to the value on the date of death.
 In the example of the vacation home, if your parents passed it on to you at death rather than giving it to you during life, the basis would be adjusted to $500,000, potentially saving you $118,750 on its sale.
 On the other hand, depending on the size of your parents' estate, it may be subject to estate tax, which would be payable within nine months of their death, while the tax on capital gain would not be due until you sold the property, perhaps decades in the future.
-President Obama has proposed getting rid of this so-called "step-up" in basis.
-His reasoning is that it is regressive, benefiting people with property, and the more property they have, the more tax they save.
+Some have proposed getting rid of this so-called "step-up" in basis.
+The reasoning is that it is regressive, benefiting people with property, and the more property they have, the more tax they save.
 But an argument for retaining the step-up rules is that they can save a tremendous amount of administrative hassle.
 If you inherited stock from your father that he inherited from his mother, it may be impossible to establish what it was she paid for it.
 It's much easier to determine what it was worth at your father's death.

 - Offsetting losses.
 If during the tax year you realized capital gain through the sale of property, you can offset it with capital losses.
 Say, for example, you sell your home and realize a lot of gain.
 You could also sell some stock that has gone down in value, creating a loss that offsets some of the gain on the house sale.
 In some instances, you can carry over loss from one tax year to the next to offset future gains.